 If you notice a strange odor coming from your mini split, you may need to have the system thoroughly cleaned to determine what is going on.
 Don’t ignore a moldy odor, as this can lead to respiratory issues.
 Whenever you notice a problem with how your mini split is functioning, it’s time to get the repairs needed to keep it running well.

-Grove Heating & Cooling offers mini split repair services in Columbia, MD, and the surrounding areas.
+Grove Heating & Cooling offers ductless mini split repair services in Columbia, MD, and the surrounding areas.
 If you haven’t had your system serviced this season, or you are noticing problems with how the system is running, it’s time to give Grove Heating & Cooling a call.
-A member of our team will take care of your mini split, and offer you an estimate if your system needs to be repaired.
+A member of our team will take care of your mini split and offer you an estimate if your system needs to be repaired.

 When you have a problem with your ductless mini split system, you may wonder if it’s worth spending the money on repair because of how affordable these systems are.
 If the repair is minor or the system is new, you absolutely should consider repair.
 If the cost to repair is high, replacement may be a great alternative to give you even more life out of your system.